 Barry has over 20 years’ experience in the healthcare industry.
-He was a main board director of the Boots Company plc and managing director of its successful consumer healthcare division, Boots Healthcare International, where he led the global expansion of a leading portfolio of brands including Nurofen, Strepsils and Clearasil.
+He was a former main board director of the Boots Company plc and Chairman of University Hospital South Manchester (UHSM) Foundation Trust.
+As the former Managing Director of Boots Healthcare International, he led the global expansion of a leading portfolio of brands including Nurofen, Strepsils and Clearasil.
 Since leaving Boots, he has set up his own company, Clarat Partners LLP, and engineered several private equity backed transactions.
-He is also the Non-Executive Chairman of University Hospital of South Manchester Foundation Trust.

 Dr Stephen Franklin, Chief Executive Officer

-Stephen, the founder of Evgen Pharma, has over 20 years’ commercial experience in life science industries, focusing on the commercialisation of new technology.
-He was the founder of Provexis plc, a nutraceutical company, and was its chief executive at the time of its admission to AIM in 2005.
-Prior to that, Stephen was a principal executive with ANGLE plc, the AIM quoted technology commercialisation company, having previously held a business development role with Manchester Biotech (now University of Manchester Innovation Company), one of the largest campus-based incubators in Europe; in these roles he helped establish a portfolio of drug discovery and development businesses.
+Stephen founded Evgen Pharma in 2007 and has over 20 years’ experience in the life science industries, focusing on the commercialisation of new technology.
+He was formally the CEO of Provexis plc (a spin-out from ANGLE plc), leading it from seed investment through to, and beyond, its admission to AIM in 2005.
 Stephen has a BSc in Biology (York), a PhD in Applied Biochemistry (Nottingham) and an MBA with distinction (Nottingham).
 He is a Fellow of the Royal Society of Medicine and an alumni of the Royal Commission for the Exhibition of 1851.

 Richard Moulson, Chief Financial Officer

 Richard is a qualified chartered accountant with over 20 years’ post-qualification experience working as a chief financial officer for UK quoted and private equity and venture capital owned companies.
 Richard trained with Coopers & Lybrand and spent 10 years with Deutsche Morgan Grenfell in corporate finance working on fundraisings, IPOs and M&A transactions in the UK and internationally.
-He has considerable life science experience in companies including Intercytex Group Plc, ReNeuron Group plc and Cobra Therapeutics Ltd, and currently provides part-time CFO and finance consulting services to SMEs with a focus on life science businesses.
+He has considerable life science experience in companies including Intercytex Group Plc, ReNeuron Group plc and Cobra Therapeutics.

 Dr Alan Barge, Non-Executive Director